Borda/pyRepoStats/README.md

 The calls above just pull the data, to get/show some results check available options `python -m repostats.cli --help`

-* To see following summary table use `--users_summary "merged PRs" "commented PRs" "opened issues" "commented issues"`
+* To see following summary table use `--users_summary "merged PRs" "commented PRs" "opened issues" "commented issues"` where the fist column is used for sorting rows with users:

     | user                                              |   merged PRs |   commented PRs |   opened issues |   commented issues |
     |:--------------------------------------------------|-------------:|----------------:|----------------:|-------------------:|